digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[CircleCI](https://circleci.com/)**: CircleCI is a continuous integration and delivery platform that helps teams automate their software development and deployment processes.
 While specific details about an affiliate program for CircleCI are not readily available, they offer a partner program called "CircleCI Technology Partner Program" that allows businesses to integrate their solutions with CircleCI and collaborate on joint marketing efforts.

-## Great Tools That Should Have Affiliate Program
+## :grey_exclamation:Great Tools That Should Have Affiliate Program

 1. **[GitHub Copilot](https://github.com/features/copilot)**: GitHub Copilot is an AI-powered code completion tool developed by GitHub.
 While specific details about an affiliate program for GitHub Copilot are not readily available, they may offer referral or partnership programs in the future.
 It's recommended to check GitHub's official website or developer resources for any updates on affiliate programs.